broadinstitute/cromwell/docs/backends/Google.md

 **Retry with More Memory**

 With `memory-retry` you can specify an array of strings which when encountered in the `stderr` file by Cromwell, allows the task to be retried with more memory.
 The optional `multiplier` config specifies the factor by which the memory should be multiplied while retrying.
+This multiplier should be greater than 1.0.
 If the value is not mentioned in config, it will default to 2.0.
 The retry will be counted against the `maxRetries` count mentioned in the `runtimeAtrributes` in the task.
 For example,
 ```hocon
 backend.providers.Papiv2.config {
   memory-retry {